davidmagbee/interviewprepkit/README.md

 I'd suggest you take a look at the whiteboarding.md file for any tips or tricks.
 In general, you should expect any of the simpler algorithms or "brain-teaser" questions to be fair game here.
 For a list of "brain-teaser" questions look here.

 ## Algorithms/Code Challenges
 If you're looking for algorithms, checkout the samplealgos.md file in the repository.
+To practice as realistically as possible, try not to run your code at all while you are solving the problem.
+You might not be able to do this during an interview.
 Here are some excellent and FREE links for different algorithms.
 Coming Soon: Suggested Algos Links.

 Tier 1:
 - [ ] Code Wars: https://www.codewars.com/ (make sure to focus on Katas between 8kyu and 6kyu.
 You are welcome to go above that, but they will become increasingly more difficult.)